 Shelbie Letzer wanted to attend the University of the Incarnate Word so badly, she was willing to give up her passion.

-Luckily for her, she didn’t have to.
+Luckily for her, she did not have to.

-The Copperas Cove senior recently committed to play soccer for the Division I program, forgoing offers from a handful of other suitors because her experience during a visit to the San Antonio campus last month erased any doubts concerning life after high school.
+The Copperas Cove senior recently committed to play soccer for the Division I program, forgoing offers from a handful of other suitors because her experience during a visit to the San Antonio campus last month erased any doubts concerning the standout’s life after high school.

 “After going to see the school, even if they hadn’t offered me basically a full-ride (scholarship), I would have went there anyways without soccer,” Letzer said.
 “It is just a beautiful school and getting to play soccer just makes it even better.”